 - The nominee does not have to be an ACvA member.

-- The awardee must demonstrate their ongoing commitment through championship of the sector and stakeholder engagement.
+- The winner must demonstrate their ongoing commitment through championship of the sector and stakeholder engagement.

 How to nominate